UntitledModGame/UntitledModGame.github.io/almost_done_cooking/genre_mapping.md

 Take for example, the tool-system in minecraft.
 Minecraft has a very linear tool-system: once you have diamond tools, there is never any reason to go back to stone tools.
 As such, Minecraft's tool progression is One-way.

 That being said, in a broad sense, I would say that Minecraft's main progression system is Abstract.<br/>
-Players can set their own goals, and achieve what they want!
-And hopefully you understand the table now:<br/>
+Players can set their own goals, and achieve what they want!<br/>
+And hopefully the upsides/downsides make sense now.
 The main upside is that the gameplay potential is *limitless.* The players set the goals, the *players define the progression.* However, the main downside is that the developer has no control over what the players do.
 This can lead to missed gameplay opportunities, or wasted time on the developer's behalf.

 Anyway, I feel like I've been rambling a bit here.<br/>
 You get the idea.
 Lets move on to our next variable :)